bindreams/auto-snippets/README.md

 Auto Snippets takes snippets from your user snippets.
 You can add new snippets by visiting *File > Preferences > Configure User Snippets*.
 [More information on VS Code snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets).

+## Credits
+This extension borrows almost all of the code from [Gruntfuggly's "Auto Snippet"](https://github.com/Gruntfuggly/auto-snippet).

+Icon made by [Freepik](https://www.freepik.com) from [www.flaticon.com](https://www.flaticon.com/) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/), and modified by the author.

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the [license file](/LICENSE.txt) for more information.

-## Credits
-This extension borrows almost all of the code from [Gruntfuggly's "Auto Snippet"](https://github.com/Gruntfuggly/auto-snippet).

-Icon made by [Freepik](https://www.freepik.com) from [www.flaticon.com](https://www.flaticon.com/) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/), and transformed by the author.